 10. Baking supplies that you’ll never use

-Those three cupcake holders left over from Halloween or that Thai seasoning that has been sitting in your cupboard.
+Those three cupcake holders left over from Halloween or that Thai seasoning that has been sitting in your cupboard forever has got to go.

 11. Books that you’ll never re-read